yipcw5/project-closet/README.md

 ### To run unit tests:
 ```
 export PYTHONPATH=/Documents/GitHub/project-closet:$PYTHONPATH
-pytest --cov=. tests/ --cov-report xml:cov.xml # pytest --cov=. is not enough for Coverage Gutters to display code coverage.
+pytest --cov=. tests/ --cov-report xml:cov.xml
 ```
+(NB: `pytest --cov=.` is not enough for Coverage Gutters to display code coverage.)

 Recommended extensions:
 Coverage Gutters

 ### Local DB

 PostgreSQL is used to store info on clothes.
 To run locally, ensure this has been installed on Homebrew (Mac), along with PGAdmin.
-(Credits to https://www.sqlshack.com/setting-up-a-postgresql-database-on-mac/)
 ```
 brew install postgresql
 brew services start postgresql